hsinyuan-huang/predicting-quantum-properties/README.md

 > ./prediction_shadow -e measurement.txt subsystems.txt
 ```

-Since many people are using Python, we have also implemented `data_acquisition_shadow.py` which is the Python version of `data_acquisition_shadow.cpp`.
+Since many people are using Python, we have implemented `data_acquisition_shadow.py` which is the Python version of `data_acquisition_shadow.cpp`.
 The purpose of this code is only to facilitate understanding of the procedure and it could be orders of magnitude slower than the C++ implementation.
 It can be used through the command line interface
 ```shell
 > python data_acquisition_shadow.py -d 10 observables.txt
 ```